A guide to

 This guide is designed to introduce the key approaches to socially responsible investing and how they are relevant to the day to day business of investing.
 The human impact on the environment means changes to the way society and industry operates are necessary, while societal problems such as poverty and inequality need to be tackled.
 Choosing investments that take account of these issues is socially responsible investing.

 WHAT IS SOCIALLY RESPONSIBLE INVESTING?

-An approach to managing assets that sees investors include environmental, social and governance (ESG) factors as well as financial return in their decisions about what to invest in.
+An approach to managing assets that sees investors include environmental, social and governance factors as well as financial returns in their decisions about what to invest in.
 It aims to combine better risk management with improved portfolio returns, and to reflect investor and beneficiary values in an investment strategy.
 It complements traditional financial analysis and portfolio construction techniques.
 This is often used as an umbrella term that encompasses various approaches.

 WHAT APPROACHES ARE THERE TO SOCIALLY RESPONSIBLE INVESTING?

 WHAT IS ETHICAL INVESTING?

 Ethical investing focusses on aligning the ethical values of an investor with the investments within their portfolios.
 An ethical investment is mainly guided by ethical codes, religious beliefs or personal values and is often carried out using exclusionary screening.
 Examples of possible exclusions include areas that are deemed to be harmful to society and the environment, such as weapons, gambling, tobacco and coal mining.

 Avoiding investing in companies engaged in what are perceived to be harmful activities, such as tobacco, gambling or manufacturing weapons.

 Rather than avoiding investment in certain areas, each sector is assessed for opportunities to invest in companies which focus on specific ESG themes or exhibit stronger ESG characteristics than their industry peer group.
 This can be implemented through thematic investing or best-in-class.